LAST UPDATED: July 28, 2022 by Ryan M

 - The commoners that destroyed the Bastille did it by hand because they didn’t have access to explosives.

 - The French replaced the Gregorian calendar with the French revolutionary calendar between 1793 and 1805.
-The year was divided into three ten-day weeks.
+The year was divided into 12 months of three 10-day weeks each.